|Location:||Montgomery County Circuit Court

 Adjudication encompasses support staff for the judiciary.
-Conceptually, judicial staff monitors case assignment (criminal, civil, family and juvenile cases); provides expedited case disposition for incarcerated offenders; and provides judicial supervision consistent with complexity of each case filed maintaining the integrity of Differentiated Case Management.
+Conceptually, judicial staff monitors case assignment (criminal, civil, family and juvenile cases); provides expedited case disposition for incarcerated offenders; and provides judicial supervision consistent with complexity of each case filed maintaining the integrity of Differentiated Case Management (DCM).

 Montgomery County Circuit Court has two researchers on staff whose primary responsibility is to support its mission of administering justice in an honest, fair, and efficient manner.
-Through their data analysis, the researchers provide the Circuit Court executive team with insights on the court’s case processing performance, its use of available resources, and gaps in judicial and spatial needs.
-The researchers are also involved in developing the court’s annual report and its new web page.
-Maintaining the accuracy of the case information is of key interest to the court, and the researchers assist in efforts to track and analyze the quality of the data to ensure that information found in the court’s data system accurately reflects what is contained in the case files.
+Through their data analysis, the researchers provide the Circuit Court executive team with insights on the Court’s case processing performance, its use of available resources, and gaps in judicial and spatial needs.
+The researchers are also involved in developing the Court’s annual report.
+Maintaining the accuracy of the case information is of key interest to the court, and the researchers assist in efforts to track and analyze the quality of the data to ensure that information found in the Court’s data system accurately reflects what is contained in the case files.
 In addition to working with Montgomery County Circuit Court, the researchers perform analyses for the Maryland State Judiciary related to the statewide Circuit and District Court caseflow assessments.
 To review some of the key products produced by the Court Researchers, please access the Court Reports/Statistics page.

 She is a member of the National Association of Court Management and the Mid-Atlantic Association for Court Management, and is participating in the Institute for Court Management program at the National Center for State Courts.
 She received her bachelor’s degree in business management from the University of Maryland.